13 Kulot Hair Care Habits for Pinays

 11. Don’t forget to take care of your scalp.

-Let’s talk about the real MVP of your hair routine: a healthy, happy scalp!
+Let’s talk about the real MVP of your hair care routine: a healthy, happy scalp!
 Get those fingers working with regular scalp massages to boost circulation and hair growth.
-If your scalp is itchy or flaky, use a gentle anti-dandruff shampoo like Dove Dermacare Scalp Soothing Moisture Shampoo.
+If your scalp is itchy or flaky, use a gentle and non-drying anti-dandruff shampoo like Dove Dermacare Scalp Soothing Moisture Shampoo.
 It has Olacare Scalp Actives, a blend of Octopirox, sunflower seed oil, and glycerin.
 Octopirox works deep in the scalp to keep flakes away.
 Meanwhile, glycerin helps keep our scalp from drying out and helps with skin barrier repair.
 Sunflower seed oil keeps your hair moisturized.

 12. Always shower with cold water.